Should You Take Your Baby Along?

 encouraging people to wear helmets.

 And if you are seeking balance, here is a Google search.
-Again, your own decision.
+Again, it's your own decision.